HandBrake/HandBrake-docs/source/en/latest/technical/video-codecs.markdown

     -   Lower quality than the H.264 encode option but typically faster encodes.

--   MPEG-2 (ffmpeg): !HandBrake offers FFmpeg's MPEG-2 part 2 encoder for fast,
+-   MPEG-2 (ffmpeg): HandBrake offers FFmpeg's MPEG-2 part 2 encoder for fast,
     low quality encoding.

     -   Fast Encoding, but requires larger files than MPEG-4 for the same